-We have some main nutrient categories to consider with increasing athletic performance and fitness.
+We have some main nutrient categories for increasing athletic performance and fitness.

-The essential nutrients are the nutrients that the body is unable to produce for itself that cannot be made in sufficient enough amounts for our own good health.
+The essential nutrients are the nutrients that the body cannot produce for itself that cannot be made in sufficient enough amounts for our own good health.
 We group these essential nutrients into two main categories of macro and micronutrients.
-Macronutrients are the nutrients needed in pretty large amounts like our carbs, fats, and proteins.
-The micronutrients are the ones that are present in the diet in much smaller amounts like the vitamins and minerals we intake.
+Macronutrients are the nutrients needed in pretty large amounts, like carbs, fats, and proteins.
+The micronutrients are the ones that are present in the diet in much smaller amounts, like the vitamins and minerals we intake.
 We will expand on these details throughout this chapter.